 It seems, therefore, that the earliest settlers in Yorkshire were from the Caucasoid population of Europe, who became the first farmers in the region.
 Dominant male lineages came later, with various invading armies, mostly from Roman, Scandinavian and Anglo-Saxon origins, but how much did their men-folk affect the DNA of the indigenous population?

 We have already seen that Yorkshire DNA studies show a strong Anglo-Saxon lineage (up to 52% of DNA).
-A recent Yorkshire based DNA study, of males only, found a surprisingly low percentage (7%-10%) of Viking DNA in the Y chromosome and confirmed a much stronger Celtic influence in the West of Yorkshire than in other parts of the county.
-In the west, the classic Celtic Y chromosome appears in about 19% of men, compared with 13.5% across the east and north of Yorkshire.
+A recent Yorkshire based DNA study, of males only, found a surprisingly low percentage (7%-10%) of Viking DNA in the Y chromosome and confirmed a much stronger Celtic influence in the West of Yorkshire than in other parts of Yorkshire.
+In West Yorkshire, the classic Celtic Y chromosome appears in about 19% of men, compared with 13.5% across the east and north of Yorkshire.
 This 19% is believed to be a genetic memory of the ancient British kingdom of Elmet, whose rulers reigned until the early decades of the 7th century, when their lands were overrun by Germanic and (later) Scandinavian incomers.

 I feel sure that I, a woman of strong West Yorkshire ancestry, am also descended from the Elmet sætna.
 Maybe that is why, as soon as I get within hailing distance of my place of birth, I feel a comforting sense of coming home, reaffirming and reinforcing my West-Yorkshireness.